This post may include affiliate links that earn us a small commission.

-- Again remove chicken from the oven, give a second coat of BBQ sauce.
+- Again remove the chicken from the oven, and give a second coat of BBQ sauce.
 Bake it again for about 10 minutes.
 Chicken is done when clear juices run out of it and the internal temperature is 165 degrees F.

-- After brushing chicken with BBQ sauce if dipping the brush back to the sauce, the BBQ sauce is contaminated.
+- After brushing the chicken with BBQ sauce if dipping the brush back to the sauce, the BBQ sauce is contaminated.
 So any leftover sauce should not be consumed directly unless being cooked.
 Alternatively, take out half of the total sauce in another bowl and use it.

 - If the bottled BBQ sauce is too sweet, add a tablespoon of apple cider vinegar to the sauce.